SURFscz/SRAMsync/README.md

 `cba_budget_account`.
 The fifth, `cua_config` is also required and marks the start of the CUA configuration.
 Please refer to [CuaScriptGenerator](#CuaScriptGenerator) for additional information on the CuaScriptGenerator class and how it is configured.
-Note that the what follows the `config` CuaScriptGenerator class should follow the `cua_config` for the CbaScriptGenerator configuration.
+Note that what follows the `config` CuaScriptGenerator class should follow the `cua_config` for the CbaScriptGenerator configuration.